PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 This tutorial answers common questions about use of the ECL EKF algorithm.

+> **Tip** The [PX4 State Estimation Overview](https://youtu.be/HkYRJJoyBwQ) video from the *PX4 Developer Summit 2019* (Dr. Paul Riseborough) provides an overview of the estimator, and additionally describes both the major changes from 2018/2019, and the expected improvements through 2020.

 ## What is the ECL EKF?

 The Estimation and Control Library (ECL) uses an Extended Kalman Filter (EKF) algorithm to process sensor measurements and provide an estimate of the following states: